shizhl/Confucius/README.md

 ## Citation

 ```
-@article{gao2023confucius,
+@inproceedings{Gao2023ConfuciusIT,
 title={Confucius: Iterative Tool Learning from Introspection Feedback by Easy-to-Difficult Curriculum},
-  author={Gao, Shen and Shi, Zhengliang and Zhu, Minghang and Fang, Bowen and Xin, Xin and Ren, Pengjie and Chen, Zhumin and Ma, Jun},
+author={Shen Gao and Zhengliang Shi and Minghang Zhu and Bowen Fang and Xin Xin and Pengjie Ren and Zhumin Chen and Jun Ma and Zhaochun Ren},
-  journal={arXiv preprint arXiv:2308.14034},
+booktitle={AAAI},
-  year={2023}
+year={2024}
 }
 ```